 Nursery School is accepting to a waitlist.

-Objective: To provide tuition assistance for students already accepted to Woodstock Day School who would otherwise not be afforded the opportunity.
-This program is needs-based.
-This helps to achieve and engage students with differing strengths, interests, cultures, ethnicity, social and economic backgrounds to form a diverse student mission-appropriate population and community.
+As part of our mission, we provide tuition assistance for accepted students who would otherwise not be afforded the opportunity.
+This program is needs-based and helps to engage students with differing strengths, interests, cultures, ethnicity, social and economic backgrounds to form a diverse student mission-appropriate population and community.

 The allocation of financial aid is on a needs basis as calculated by the program’s third party service provider.
 Each year the Board of Trustees will review tuition fees and determine the percentage of expected tuition revenue WDS can afford to allocate toward the financial aid program.
 This determination will occur in the fall of each year for the next school year.

 Each fall, all families who are current recipients of financial aid, and who are maintaining their tuition accounts on a current basis will receive a letter notifying them of the filing dates and checklist to qualify for aid for the next school year.